Cheesy Herb Stuffing

 - 1 pinch black pepper

-- 1 cup celery chopped into 1/4 inch pieces
+- 1 cup chopped celery

-- 1 cup carrots cut into 1/2 inch pieces
+- 1 cup chopped carrots

-- 1 cup fresh italian parsley chopped
+- 1 cup fresh chopped Italian parsley

-- 3 cup low-sodium chicken broth
+- 3 cups low-sodium chicken broth

-- 3 large egg beaten
+- 3 large eggs, beaten

-- 3/4 cup shredded cheddar
+- 3/4 cup shredded cheddar cheese

-Pour stuffing mixture into prepared baking dish, spreading out into an even layer.
+- Pour stuffing mixture into prepared baking dish, spreading out into an even layer.

-Cover baking dish with aluminum foil and bake for 10 minutes.
+- Cover baking dish with aluminum foil and bake for 10 minutes.
 Remove foil and bake for another 25-30 minutes or until the top layer of bread begins to turn golden brown.

-Serve stuffing immediately.
+- Serve immediately.